krobbi/fungus/README.md

 Operations with no side effects followed by a pop (`!$`, `+$`, `g$`...) can be replaced with popping the number of operands (`$`, `$$`.)

+#### Instruction Folding
+Fungus is allowed to have a more complex instruction set than Befunge supports.
+This allows sequences of instructions to be folded into a single, more specialized instruction.
+For example, `1.` is folded into a single instruction that prints `"1 "` without touching the stack.

 <!--
 * Branch optimization - If a constant is pushed before an if branch, or if the branch has equal branches, the condition can be popped and the branch can be